thejaxco/codeigniter4_curso/README.md

 # CodeIgniter 4 Development
+## Esto es una prueba
 [![Build Status](https://travis-ci.org/codeigniter4/CodeIgniter4.svg?branch=develop)](https://travis-ci.org/codeigniter4/CodeIgniter4)
 [![Coverage Status](https://coveralls.io/repos/github/codeigniter4/CodeIgniter4/badge.svg?branch=develop)](https://coveralls.io/github/codeigniter4/CodeIgniter4?branch=develop)
 <br>

 ## What is CodeIgniter?

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible, and secure.
 More information can be found at the [official site](http://codeigniter.com).

 This repository holds the source code for CodeIgniter 4 only.
 Version 4 is a complete rewrite to bring the quality and the code into a more modern version, while still keeping as many of the things intact that has made people love the framework over the years.

 **This is pre-release code and should not be used in production sites.**